How to make the Beltline even better

 It connects parks and neighborhoods along a splendid greenway.
 It builds communities and spurs economic growth.
 It’s a promenade, a refuge, a sculpture garden, an arboretum and an incubator.
 It’s Atlanta’s elongated public square.

 At its core, though, the Beltline a wildly successful transportation corridor.
 Every day, some 5,000 people travel the Eastside Trail at any one particular point.
 And that popularity is spreading around the loop.
-The trail is so successful that the mix of pedestrians and wheeled vehicles is now a public safety concern.
+The trail is so successful that the mix of pedestrians and wheeled vehicles has become a public safety concern.

-We have an opportunity to leverage the Beltline’s success into something even better — into a unique amenity that will help to transform Atlanta into a city where you don’t need a car to get around.
+We have an opportunity to leverage the Beltline’s success into something even better — a unique amenity that will help to transform Atlanta into a city where you can get around without a car.

 “The Atlanta Beltline has helped attract more than $9 billion dollars in private development as of the end of 2023.”